lgss/azure-node-vision/README.md

+$project = azure-node-vision
+========

 $project
-========

-$project Work in progress - upload an image,
 - Show a file upload form
 - Upload file
 - make a call to azure image recognition service
+- Receives data back from cognitive api service

 Look how easy it is to use: